backdrop/backdrop-issues/procedures/issue-template--release--bug-fix.md

 ## Post-release tasks

+If this release does NOT accompany a minor release:
 - [ ] Push the bug-fix release to the [Pantheon Backdrop repository](https://github.com/backdrop-ops/backdrop-pantheon) (assign to herbdool / serundeputy / quicksketch)
 - [ ] Push the bug-fix release to the [TugBoat Backdrop repository](https://github.com/backdrop-ops/backdrop-tugboat) (assign to quicksketch / jenlampton / serundeputy / herbdool)
 - [ ] Create a PR to update the [Platform.sh Backdrop repository](https://github.com/platformsh/template-builder/blob/master/project/backdrop.py) (assign to serundeputy / jenlampton)